This article is written by Ananya Jha.

 - The degree/extent of control the government has over the body.

-The Honourable Supreme Court has highlighted that none of the decisions have conclusively laid down the definition of an office of profit “under the government” even though various tests have been formulated for determining whether a post is “under the government” or not.
-In Biharilal case, the appellant, who was an Assistant Teacher in a primary school, was ruled to hold an office of profit under the state government.
+The Honourable Supreme Court has highlighted that none of the decisions has conclusively laid down the definition of an office of profit “under the government” even though various tests have been formulated for determining whether a post is “under the government” or not.
+In Biharilal case, the appellant, who was an Assistant Teacher in a primary school, was ruled to hold any office of profit under the state government.
 The school was run by the Zila Parishad and thus was allegedly under governmental control.
 This case also evolved certain tests for determining whether the office is under the government:

 - Whether the government makes the appointment;

 - Whether the government has the right to remove or dismiss the office-holder;

 - Whether the office-holder performs functions for the government;